winkerVSbecks/varun.ca-jekyll/_posts/2017-02-11-icon-component.md

 We have two options for setting size of the icon:

-Using `font-size`.
-This works great when you are rendering the icon next to some kind of text.
+Using `font-size`: this works great when you are rendering the icon next to some kind of text.
 For example, in a paragraph or a button.
 Because we set the `width` & `height` attributes to `1em` the icon scales to match the font size.
 The following will render a blue `wind` icon that is [`1.25rem`](http://tachyons.io/docs/typography/scale) tall.

 ```html
 <Icon type="wind" className="f4 blue" />